Taking A Step Back: The History of Drinking Water

 Boiling

-Boiling water is perhaps the cheapest and safest water purification method.
-However, water sources and/or distribution channels may contaminate or pollute the water.
+Boiling water is perhaps the cheapest and safest method of water purification.
+However, water sources and/or distribution channels may be contaminated.

 Parasites, germs, and other harmful microorganisms may reside in your water supply, and you may not even notice them because they are not visible to the naked eye.
 Still, the effects of water contamination can be life-threatening.